TibbersDriveMustang/GPSCarControl/README.md

 # GPSCarControl
-iOS Application to setup communication with TI CC3200 Launchpad and control GPS Car
+iOS Application to setup communication with TI CC3200 Launchpad and control GPS Car.